sabarishgopalk04/weather-app/README.md

 ⚙️ Installation & Usage

-Clone the repository
+1.Clone the repository

 git clone https://github.com/sabarishgopalk04/weather-app.git
 cd weather-app

-Open index.html in your browser
+2.Open index.html in your browser

-Enter a city name and get live weather updates 🌦
+3.Enter a city name and get live weather updates 🌦

 🔑 API Key Setup

-Create a free account at OpenWeatherMap
+1.Create a free account at OpenWeatherMap

-Get your API key
+2.Get your API key

-Open script.js and replace the placeholder with your key:
+3.Open script.js and replace the placeholder with your key:

 const apiKey = "your_api_key_here";

-🌟 Future Enhancements

-📍 Auto-detect user’s location (Geolocation API)

-⏰ Show local time of the searched city

-📊 5-day forecast with charts

-🎨 Dynamic background based on weather

-🤝 Contributing

-Pull requests are welcome!
-If you’d like to improve the project, feel free to fork and submit a PR.
+🌟 Internship Project Note

+This project was created as part of my CodeClause Web Development Internship (Entry Level Project) to demonstrate skills in:

+API integration

+Frontend development with HTML, CSS, and JavaScript

+Real-time data handling

 📜 License